forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 ### 2. Add literature or assignments to your syllabus that teach open science concepts

 Including sources into your syllabus that discuss open and transparent research can enrich students’ education by helping them think about research more critically.
-This can be a great addition to research methods courses or any course that requires students to evaluate or synthesise knowledge.
+This can be a great addition to research methods courses or any course that requires students to evaluate or synthesize knowledge.

 #### <FONT COLOR="#A9A9A9">How?</FONT>

 *   FORRT has created a curated summary of [***130+ Summaries of the Open and Reproducible Literature***](/summaries) that you can use to find suitable reading materials for your course syllabus.
 *   Add an activity or assignment where students can do things such as:
      - write their own pre-registration or compare a pre-registration with the published manuscript.
-     - learn more more about the value of [pre-prints](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000151)
+     - learn more about the value of [pre-prints](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000151).
-     - learn about the importance of statistical power and how to find out [how many participants they need](https://www.journalofcognition.org/articles/10.5334/joc.72/) for their experiment
+     - learn about the importance of statistical power and how to find out [how many participants they need](https://www.journalofcognition.org/articles/10.5334/joc.72/) for their experiment.

 <br>